scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc checks run GROUPNAME
 ```

+> :wrench: All checks are executed subsequential.
+If you want the execution be hold when a check
+> does not pass, use the option `-w`.
+The execution resumes if you press ENTER.

 > :exclamation: Certain environment information get autodetected when creating the host group.
-Those settings need to be correct or the checks will result in in correct results (See above [Manage Hosts (supportconfig Containers)](#manage-hosts-supportconfig-containers)).
+Those settings need to be correct or the checks will result in incorrect results (See above [Manage Hosts (supportconfig Containers)](#manage-hosts-supportconfig-containers)).
 Current settings can be shown with `tcsc hosts status -d GROUPNAME`.
 > If you do not want to re-create the hostgroup, you can override the settings using `-e KEY=VALUE...` when running the checks.

 If only a limited amount of checks shall be executed, you can either provide the Trento check group: